kaknok/freeCodeCamp/sdas/applied-visual-design-learn-about-complementary-colors.md

 #### cosol:

-Change the`background-color`property of the`blue`and`yellow`classes to their respective colors.
-Notice how the colors look different next to each other than they do compared against the white background.
+`Change thebackground-colorproperty of theblueandyellowclasses to their respective colors.
+Notice how the colors look different next to each other than they do compared against the white background.`

-The`div`element with class`blue`should have a`background-color`of blue.
+`Thedivelement with classblueshould have abackground-colorof blue.`

-The`div`element with class`yellow`should have a`background-color`of yellow.
+`Thedivelement with classyellowshould have abackground-colorof yellow.`

 ```css
 <style>